HeyTomCat/ProgramLangs/langs/malx/spec.md

 No further system-/language-reserved external commands existent yet.
 ## Specifications of code formatting
-In any line, if theres a \, behind that \ is a comment which should be ignored by com-/transpilers or interpreter.
+Everything in a line after a ; should be considered a comment which should be ignored by com-/transpilers or interpreter.
 Singular commands are always seperated by a ; and a optionaly a new line, which might helps com-/transpilers or interpreters.
 Additionally all numbers should be typed in hexadecimal.
 The requirement of these ideas should be enforced by your
 com-/transpilers or interpreters to help with the upkeeping of a common MALX syntax to not need multiple versions.
 Your